OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 > You may obtain different solutions using the script, as there are multiple valid license keys possible.

-In the above example we utilised our analysis of the disassembled code to provide the correct criteria for symbolic execution engine for solving the problem.
-This is saved us valuable time required for analysing the disassembled instructions manually.
-To conclude, Symbolic execution and other hybrid techniques involving symbolic execution are very useful techniques for binary analysis.
-Learning them requires understanding and extensive practice.
-Another example of using Angr is presented in the iOS chapter.
+To conclude, learning symbolic execution might look a bit intimidating at first, as it requires deep understanding and extensive practice.
+However, the effort is justified considering the valuable time it can save in contrast to analyzing complex disassembled instructions manually.
+Typically you'd use hybrid techniques, as in the above example, where we performed manual analysis of the disassembled code to provide the correct criteria to the symbolic execution engine.
+Please to the iOS chapter for more examples on Angr usage.

 ### Tampering and Runtime Instrumentation